-After our Leader does an initial wlecome meeting, we'll explore the city's main sights on foot.
+After our Leader does an initial welcome meeting, we'll explore the city's main sights on foot.
 We'll see the Orthodox Cathedral of Christ's Nativity, the exterior facade of the Presidential Palace and the Parliament building and the Holy Gates, which is known as Moldova's 'Arc de Triomphe'.
 There's the chance to haggle in the local food market and bazaar.
 Join the locals promenading in the park along the Avenue of the Classics of Moldovan Literature, which is lined with statues and busts of Romanian and Moldovan authors and social figures.
-There's the opportunity to visit the emotive Army Museum in the Centre of Culture and Military History.
-The exhibits here document Soviet-era repression and the crimes perpetrated by Lenin and Stalin.
-They tell the story of mass deportation, gulag labour camps, manmade famines and other harrowing tales.
-After free time for lunch, we will drive to the Cricova or Milestii Mici Wine Cellar, where we will explore their extensive cellars.
 Moldova is recognised for its good wine and back in the Soviet era the country was known as the 'the vineyard of the USSR'.
+We have free time to soak up the atmosphere of the wine festival and perhaps to try and buy some of the wines beings showcased, as well as having lunch at one of the food stalls and barbeques that are setup for the event.
+At around 3pm we will drive to the Cricova or Milestii Mici Wine Cellar, where we discover the extensive cellars and sample their sparkling wine.
 Cricova and Milestii Mici Wine Cellars make use of tunnels constructed in the building of Chisinau in the 15th century to store their wine.
 They've been producing wine since the 1950s and have a number that have won prestigious awards.
 Returning to Chisinau this evening, dinner, coupled with a variety of excellent local wines, will take place in the Carpe Diem Wine Bar.